My physical address for the podcast is:

 Is Christian Meditation Dangerous?

 One thing I am very conscious of is that there is both light and darkness in this universe.
-Just as God's love calls us to improve, the darkness of Satan tries to draw us away into hatred and sadness.
-As you listen to the podcast you will notice that the goal is not to open ourselves up to the universe or accept everything that wants to enter us.
+Just as God's love calls us to improve, the darkness of Satan tries to draw us away into hatred and despair.
+As you listen to the podcast, you will notice that the goal is not to open ourselves up to the universe or accept everything that wants to enter us.
+At times I talk about observation of our emotions without judgement but it is always in the context of overcoming neurotic worries and drawing closer to God.
 We seek God's love and protection as we attempt to defuse the stresses of our lives and find a moment of peace where the distractions of the world yield to the peace of God.
-For this reason, Christian meditation is a force to draw us nearer the light and should not be used to dilute the truths of God.
+For this reason, Christian meditation is a force to draw us nearer the light and can form an important part of Christian faith practice.
+This process should not be used to dilute the truths of God.

 Why I use multiple Bible translations:

 I use a variety of high quality translations.
-This range includes everything from the Scholarly NRSV, the evangelical ESV, the general NIV, the Catholic NABRE, and the traditional KJV.
+This range includes everything from the Scholarly NRSV, the evangelical ESV, the understandable NIV, the Catholic NABRE, and the traditional KJV.
 I grew up on the KJV so it will always hold a place in my heart.
 I think we can learn from each other as we hold our human understanding as less important than the word of God.
-As the Spirit works in us we can gain new insights into these words in scripture.
+As the Spirit works in us, we can gain new insights into these words in scripture.
 Many times we may have missed important messages that God has tried to teach us.
+As we reread scriptures we can gain new insights.
 Can scripture have more than one meaning?
 Absolutely yes.
-Matthew does this constantly with his reference to Isaiah 7 and Hosea 11.
+Matthew does this constantly.
+An example is his reference to Isaiah 7 and Hosea 11.
 These scriptures had concrete meaning to the people at the time they were said and they also prophesied of the coming of Jesus, the son of God.
 The important thing is that we submit our will and understanding to God.
-We are not the ones that get to decide what God means, he is.
+We are not the ones that get to decide what God means, He is.
 Because all this, I try to stay humble on what God really means in the scriptures.
+As Isaiah says, let us reason together yet also as Isaiah says, Gods ways are higher than our ways.

 My Ministry Background:

 This podcast is produced by me, Chaplain Jared.
 At this point I do everything with the exception of selecting some of the scriptures that are chosen by listeners sometimes.
 I have worked as an ICU Chaplain and also as a Hospice Chaplain.
 I am submitting paperwork to graduate with my second masters in Marriage and Family Therapy.
-Through my experiences I have discovered what unrest there is in people's hearts, including Christians.
+Through my experiences, I have discovered what unrest there is in people's hearts, including Christians.
 When I worked in the hospital I would often lead people through relaxation activities and I did not find a resources I could consistently refer people to after they left the hospital.
-As I worked with such traumatic experiences, I found meditation to help but I felt uncomfortable at times.
-I wanted to find something that I could recommend to patients in the hospital and feel more consistent with my own faith.
+As I worked with such traumatic experiences, I found meditation to help personally also but I felt as though I wanted something more consistent with my faith.
+I also wanted to find something that I could recommend to patients in the hospital.
 This is how I came to learn about the history of Christian meditation.
 As a result I started the podcast in June of 2017.

 How can you help?

 I have become so grateful for a loyal group of people who have contributed via Patreon.
-Patreon is a reputable way for people who want to support me to give some dollars or euros to help me spread this message as far and wide as I can.
+Patreon is a reputable way for people who want to support me, and it is what has allowed me to do many of the things I have done to innovate on my podcast.
+I would appreciate if you could contribute some dollars or euros to help support the podcast.
 I am so grateful for the contribution that these donations have made in spreading the load of this podcast.
-I feel yolked with you as we work in God's vinyard.
+I feel yolked with you as we work in God's vineyard.
+It is a unique feeling when people contribute to something that I have come to care about so deeply and I am honored by that.

 If you have benefited from the podcast you can help support it by clicking on the link and donating a dollar on my Support this podcast on Patreon Page.